itsnayabsd/website/_drafts/configure-nginx-ubuntu-debian-raspbian.md

 ```
 sudo vi /etc/nginx/sites-enabled/default
 ```
-If you don't have any domain name to configure, skip this section and proceed to [next](#domain_not_available).
+If you don't have any domain name to configure, skip this section and proceed to [next](#domain_not_available) for localhost configuration.
 ### If domain name available :
 You need to point your domain dns server settings to your app/website host provider.
-I bought my domain from [Namecheap](https://namecheap.com) and I am using [digitalocean](https://digitalocean.com/) to host my website and the [instructions given here for changing my domain name dns server settings to digitalocean](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
+I bought my domain from [Namecheap](https://namecheap.pxf.io/m356a) and I am using [digitalocean](https://m.do.co/c/e80679853c2f) to host my website and the [instructions given here for changing my domain name dns server settings to digitalocean](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
 The process is similar for any host provider.

-Once the above step is completed, the settings might take upto 24 hrs to take effect.
+Once the above step is completed, the domain settings might take upto 24 hrs to take effect.

 Meanwhile, put the following configuration in the *default* configuration file.
 ```